welcome to the mayan ruins website .

 The Southeast Colonnade takes up the southeast corner.
 It is an “L” shaped, colonnaded structure featuring rooms that run both south and west.
 Behind this structure, and to the east, is a partially restored steam bath.
 Sacbe 6 leads out from here to the southeast to the Bovedas and Plazas Groups.
 A separate sacbe leads first to the Caritas Group, and then further southeast to the Chultun Group which houses a ball court indicating this groups’ importance.

 The Market/Mercado, 3D11, is the main structure on the south side of the plaza.
 It is of the gallery-courtyard design set on a base platform about 6.5 feet/2 meters in height, and about 266 feet/81 meters in length, and runs on an east/west axis.
 The gallery roof was supported by 34 columns that alternate between round and rectangular, and were decorated with multicolored bands.
 Small stairways lead up from the Southeast Colonnade and from the west side onto the gallery terrace.
 The main stairway is located facing the center of the single, vaulted gallery that leads up from the plaza.
-A single doorway on the south side of the gallery leads to a sunken patio.
+A single entryway on the south side of the gallery leads to a sunken patio.
 Flanking the doorway are carved stone columns.
 Next to the east column a richly decorated altar/bench was discovered that features a line of captives and a single figure holding weapons.

 The sunken patio is ringed by 25 columns with several still standing.
 A rich cache offering of jade and shell was recovered within the patio.
 An unrestored ballcourt, 3D4, is located in the southwest portion of the plaza.